eqmaz/fx-service-go/README.md

 # FX Rate Getter API Service

-This REST service provides highly available foreign exchange rates for onr or more quotes, by using multiple provider APIs for high available.
+This REST service provides highly available foreign exchange rates for onr or more quote currencies, by using multiple provider API sources.

-Results may be cached for a set duration, reducing third-party service load.
+Results may be cached for a set duration, which reduces third-party service load.
-It uses configurable load balancing strategies to ensure consistent and potentially free* FX rate responses, minimizing downtime and evenly distributing load across multiple providers.
+It uses configurable load balancing and aggregation strategies to ensure consistent, fast and potentially free* FX rate responses, minimizing downtime risk and distributing load across providers.

 This app can be adapted from being domain-specific (an FX rate retriever) to being a general data retriever for any data type from multiple similar APIs, such as weather or stock prices.
 Contributions welcome.